 - From shops, churches and many establishments at the start of your route

-If you start your Camino in Galicia you will need to collect at least two stamps per day on your way to Santiago (at least for the last 100kms).
-If you start from outside Galicia you will only need one stamp per day.
+It’s important to note that if you are starting your Camino in Galicia, you will need to collect at least two stamps per day on your way to Santiago (at least for the last 100km).
+If you are starting your Camino from outside of Galicia, you will only need one stamp per day.

-Once in Santiago de Compostela, you must show your stamped Pilgrim Passport at the Pilgrims Office to apply for your Compostela certificate and any other pilgrim certificate you might want to receive.
+Once in Santiago de Compostela, you must show your stamped Pilgrim Passport at the Pilgrim’s Office in order to apply for your Compostela certificate and any other pilgrim certificate you might want to receive.
 You must also keep space for the final stamp of the Cathedral on arrival in Santiago.

-The Pilgrim Passport issued by Santiago Cathedral and the Confraternities of St James around the world also includes simple guidelines on how to use the pilgrim passport:
+The Pilgrim Passport issued by the Cathedral of Santiago de Compostela and the Confraternities of St. James around the world also includes simple guidelines about the best ways to use the Pilgrim Passport:

 - The Credencial has two practical purposes: admission to hostels offering Christian hospitality along the way; and to obtain the Compostela from the Cathedral in Santiago which certifies the pilgrimage has been completed.